-Said to be the oldest continuously running bar in the United States, Lafitte’s Blacksmith Shop was built by Jean and Pierre Lafitte as a cover for their illegal privateer activities (and perhaps slave trade) before 1772.
+Said to be the oldest structure used as a bar in the United States, Lafitte’s Blacksmith Shop was built between 1722 and 1732 and purportedly used by privateers Jean and Pierre Lafitte as a cover for their illegal smuggling activities.

-Jean Lafitte was a known privateer, but a hero in the Battle of New Orleans, when America forces defeated the British Army in their attempt to steal the Louisiana Purchase from America.
-Though local authorities squashed his privateering camp, he was pardoned by President Andrew Jackson, whom he fought alongside in the Battle of New Orleans.
-The Lafitte name lingers: there is a town named after him just outside of New Orleans, as well as housing projects in the 5th Ward that carry his name.
+Jean Lafitte was a known pirate and privateer, but a hero of the Battle of New Orleans, the last major conflict during the War of 1812, when American forces defeated the British Army in their attempt to seize New Orleans and the Louisiana Purchase from the U.S. Though local authorities squashed his privateering camp, Lafitte was pardoned in exchange for assisting the Americans during the battle.

 Know Before You Go

-On the corner of Bourbon Street and St. Phillip Street down Bourbon Street away from Canal.
+Lafitte's Blacksmith Shop is on the corner of Bourbon Street and St. Phillip Street, on the far side of the French Quarter down Bourbon Street from Canal.